VOLUME 30, ISSUE 11. June 2024

 Our June Members Monthly Meeting is at our usual venue, The Freeway Hotel in Artarmon, on Monday the 17th June 2024.

+The Meeting will kick off at 7:00pm, but come along earlier and enjoy a pre meeting drink with fellow attendees.
+The doors will be open from 6:00pm.
 Our June Meeting Guest Speaker is Josh Mulders.
 Josh is guiding bass and trout around Sydney with April Vokey, under the Haul Fly Fishing banner run by our recent presenter Angus Reynolds.
 This represents a great option for our members to do some good local guided fishing with some top guides, and adding bass into the mix is an interesting opportunity for those who are looking for an option that is closer to home than trout waters.

 So come along and enjoy another great presentation.